-Currnegil, a talented Knight, devoted many years service to the Gondorian army.
+Curmegil, a talented Knight, devoted many years service to the Gondorian army.
 The veteran of many campaigns, he now sits on Conclave as the Prince-President's Advisor for all military affairs.
 He married Acerinza Astirian, a younger daughter of one of the city's noble Houses, and they had six children.
 The eldest, Rodhel, is the Targen of the First Company of the Citadel Guard.
-His three daughters - Lúthien, Luinna and Lindúviel - live with him, but one of his other sons is dead and the other (Harwain) resides in the city only on an official basis (see 10.23).
+His three daughters-Lúthien, Luinna and Lindúviel live with him, but one of his sons is dead and the other (Harwain) lives in the city on an official basis (see I0.23).